Chris-Abboud/fetch-reciept-processor/README.md

 # Overview

 This Repository is my solution to the Fetch Rewards take home assessment.
-This problem was solved using a Node Express.js App.
+This problem was solved using a Node Express.js App using Node V20.
 Although not specified in the requirements, I assumed that endpoints must require input validation and automated unit testing would be required for something nearing production ready standards.

 ## Endpoints: